Quitch/AI-Personalities/README.md

 ### Heavy

-- Prefers to use tough units.
+- Prefers to use armoured units.

 ### Infernodier

-- Prefers to use tough units on land.
+- Prefers to use armoured units on land.
 - Prefers to use long-range units on land.

 ### Land